 Conservation of Energy Technology Absorption and Foreign Exchange Earnings and Outgo

-The particulars relating to conservation of energy technology absorption foreignexchange earnings and outgo as required to be disclosed under the Act is annexed herewith and marked asAnnexure III.
+The particulars relating to conservation of energy technology absorption foreignexchange earnings and outgo as required under the Act is annexed herewith and marked asAnnexure III.

 Extract of Annual Return

 Extract of Annual Return of the Company is annexed herewith and marked as Annexure IV.The Annual Return of the Company may be accessed on the Company's website at the link:https://www.gillandersarbuthnot.com/inv info.php

 Particulars of Employees and related disclosures

-No employee draws Remuneration in excess of the limits provided in the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014.
-Rule 5(2) ofthe said Rules state that the Board's Report shall include a statement showing the namesof top ten employees in terms of Remuneration drawn and the name of every employee whoif employed throughout the financial year was in receipt of Remuneration for that yearwhich in the aggregate was not less than Rs 102 lakhs and if employed for part of thefinancial year was in receipt of Remuneration for any part of that year at a rate whichin the aggregate was not less than Rs 8.50 lakhs per month.
+No employee draws Remuneration in excess of the limits provided in the Companies(Appointment and Remuneration of Managerial Personnel) Amendment Rules 2016.
+Rule 5(2) ofthe said Rules state that the Board's Report shall include a statement showing the namesof top ten employees in terms of Remuneration drawn and the name of every employee whoif employed throughout the financial year was in receipt of Remuneration for that yearwhich in the aggregate was not less than ' 102 lakhs and if employed for part of thefinancial year was in receipt of Remuneration for any part of that year at a rate whichin the aggregate was not less than ' 8.50 lakhs per month.

 The Directors would like to record their appreciation for the co-operation and supportreceived from the employees shareholders banks government agencies and allstakeholders.

 | ||For and on behalf of the Board |

 |Place: Kolkata ||A. K. Kothari |